timwtuck/EMaC-tech-test/README.md

 ## Testing

 All tests are in the `test` directory.
 We use `jest` and `supertest` to test our server.
 Run `npm t` to execute tests.
+There are 2 databases on the system - a development database and a smaller test database that is ran and seeded when tests are ran.

 ## Running Dev Server